onnx/onnx/docs/Operators.md

 ### <a name="RandomNormalLike"></a><a name="randomnormallike">**RandomNormalLike**</a>

   Generate a tensor with random values drawn from a normal distribution.
-  The shape of the output tensor is inferred from the input tensor, and the parameters of the normal distribution are specified by `mean` and `scale`.
+  The shape of the output tensor is copied from the shape of the input tensor, and the parameters of the normal distribution are specified by `mean` and `scale`.

   The data type is specified by the 'dtype' argument, or inferred from the input tensor if not provided.